OneDevGuy/mogwai-api/README.md

 ## test
 GET /test

-_Return a JSON-encoded object demonstrating the result of test data for each route (except test), and also a hash of all results, for easy comparison of compliance between two implementations_
+_Return a JSON-encoded object demonstrating the result of test data for each route (except test), and also a hash of all results, for easy comparison of compliance between two implementations.
+IMPORTANT: JSON responses must collapse extraneous whitespace (remove carriage returns and collapse multiple spaces to a single space) in order for different implementations to output the same results and hashes_

 ## getbalance
 GET /getbalance/:address